 This two year private practice training program is a paid, post-graduate level internship, for Master’s level clinicians working towards their Vermont LCMHC license.
-(Graduate school interns will not be considered for this program.)
+Graduate school interns will be considered for an individualized internship program upon request.
 Trainees will leave the program with a fully functioning and independently licensed private practice, custom built for their own therapeutic life.

 Training and support in my supervision practice provides a balance of focus on the front-of-house, or clinical practice, and back-of-house, or private practice management.
 This includes licensure and compliance, advertising, collaboration, insurance claims, billing, book keeping, and more.
 Supervisees learn the skills and systems for operating a private practice that is legal, ethical, efficient, sustainable, and well-run.
 We will cover clinical issues specific to your clients, and general to your practice.
 Supervisees can count on me to help them work through complex cases, or ones which are personally difficult to navigate.
 Whatever difficulty arises for the practitioner, personally or professionally, the supervision process is there to safely and confidentially provide guidance and process.